Japan prosecutors set to rule on possible Fukushima indictments

 All 48 of Japan's reactors have been idle for more than a year under a safety regime that incorporated the lessons of Fukushima, where 160,000 people were forced to flee from a huge plume of radioactive material that left large areas uninhabitable for decades.

-Backed by Abe's pro-nuclear government, Kyushu Electric Power Co recently won approval from safety regulators to restart a plant in southwest Japan but faces opposition from some neighboring communities.
+Backed by Abe's pro-nuclear government, Kyushu Electric Power Co recently won approval from safety regulators to restart a plant in southwest Japan but faces opposition from some neighbouring communities.

 Nationwide, a majority of people has consistently opposed restarting nuclear power, according to opinion polls since the disaster.